DWLooney/PlaylistGen/README.md

 # PlaylistGen
 With this app, you can automatically generate and watch YouTube playlists.
-To generate playlists, it uses YouTube's "Related Search" API, and allows filtering generated vidoes by keywords.
+To generate playlists, it uses YouTube's "Related Search" API, and allows filtering generated videos by keywords.
 To start, enter a valid YouTube url, and then click "Generate Playlist", or you can also search.
 To save a playlist, enter the name and click "save".